MasaCMS/documentation/06_deprecations/01_list_of_deprecations.md

 ![](/assets/06_deprecations/list_of_deprecations/deprecations_supported_locales.png)

-We advise you to check if your Locale is supported and if not update your site to a supported Locale.
+We advise you to check if your Locale is supported and if not to update your site to a supported Locale.

 ---